ElizaLo/NLP-Natural-Language-Processing/Keywords and Phrases Extraction/README.md

 ####  ⚙️ Fine-tuning model

+Fine-tuning lets you get more out of the models available through the API by providing:

+1. Higher quality results than prompt design
+2. Ability to train on more examples than can fit in a prompt
+3. Token savings due to shorter prompts
+4. Lower latency requests

 - 🔸 **Change prompt**

 From → `Extract keywords from this text:`, to → `Extract keywords and key phrases from this text:`